MRT GoMRTGo

 • a stored-value transit card

-Whichever you choose, the principle is the same: the card you tap in with is the card you tap out with.
-Switching cards mid-journey causes fare problems, so pick one and stick with it for the whole trip.
+The card you tap in with is the card you tap out with.
+Switching cards mid-journey causes fare problems, so pick one and keep it for the whole trip.
+For the full cost breakdown, see our guide to MRT fares.

 • Tap in and tap out every trip